“Just an ordinary young man, striving to make a positive impact in the world…”

 In 2012, I was introduced to research through my former paediatric rheumatologist.
 At the time, I was completely research-naïve.
 I didn’t see how research could benefit me, or similarly, how my experiences could benefit research.
 Over the years, my experience has evolved, my understanding has grown, and my passion for healthcare research has come to fruition.

 If you’re interested, please click here take a look at all the things that I’m involved with, which is growing into a rather comprehensive list of everything I’ve done over the years.
+Do get in touch if there are any opportunities that you think I could support.

 Thanks for taking the time to visit my website!
 I hope you’ll join me on my journey.